PeopleSearchBench: Evaluating AI-Powered People Search Platforms with Criteria-Grounded Verification: Experiments

-We evaluate four platforms that represent diverse architectural approaches to AI-powered people search.
-Table~\ref{tab:platforms} summarizes their characteristics.

-\textbf{Lessie} is a specialized AI people search agent that autonomously searches across professional networks, social platforms, academic databases, and public registries. \textbf{Exa} is an AI-powered search API that returns structured entity results from its proprietary database. \textbf{Juicebox (PeopleGPT)} is an AI recruiting platform with access to 800 million+ professional profiles from 60 different sources. \textbf{Claude Code} is Anthropic's general-purpose AI coding agent (Claude Sonnet 4.6) that produces text-based search reports via web search.
+\paragraph{Platforms.} We evaluate four platforms representing diverse architectural approaches to people search (Table~\ref{tab:platforms}). \textbf{Lessie} is a specialized AI search agent that autonomously searches across professional networks, social platforms, academic databases, and public registries. \textbf{Exa} is a structured search API that returns entity results from a proprietary database. \textbf{Juicebox} (PeopleGPT) is an AI recruiting platform with access to over 800 million professional profiles from 60+ sources. \textbf{Claude Code} is a general-purpose AI coding agent (Claude Sonnet 4.6) that produces text-based search reports via web search.
 All platforms are evaluated on up to 15 results per query.